bsyh/hexapod-raspberryPi-unfished/mechanism/model fixed/README.md

 `thigh_bottom.stl `: increased thickness near screw hole where 3D printer may fail to print

-`leg_bottom.STL `: increased thickness screw hole where 3D printer may fail to print
+`leg_bottom.STL `: increased thickness near screw hole where 3D printer may fail to print